zhouyou-gu/ac-grl-wi-fi/README.md

 The following is a table of packages used in this project.
 Note that packages with different versions may not be compatible in this project.
 Please install the right version based on instructions in their corresponding websites.

-(It is recommended to have a GPU for this project, but it can also run on CPU-only PCs.)
+(It is recommended to have a GPU for this project, but it can also run on CPU-only PCs.
+This project needs a modified version of NS-3 and ns3gym [here](https://github.com/zhouyou-gu/ns-3-dev-ac-grl-wi-fi.git), whose installation is explained below)

 | Packages             | Version            |
 |:---------------------|--------------------|